-The most popular non-alcoholic drink in ancient Rome, appreciated by both the citizens and the legionaries.
+The most popular non-alcoholic drink in ancient Rome, appreciated by both citizens and legionaries.
 It was a vinegar water made from diluted vinegar

 (wine vinegar).
 The finely acidic taste had a refreshing effect and also masked the taste or smell of water of inferior quality.
-In addition to Posca (which, as mentioned, was alcohol-free) made from wine vinegar, sour wine or Iora
+In addition to the posca produced from wine vinegar (which, as mentioned, was alcohol-free), wine that had become acid or iora

-(pomace wine) was also used for production.
-Wine vinegar was added to this process.
+(marc wine) was also used for production.
+Wine vinegar was added for this purpose.
 Posca became known through the Gospels in the New Testament of the Bible

 , although it is not explicitly mentioned there.
-When Jesus hung on the cross, a soldier (different in the Bible translations) mixed wine with bile, gave him vinegar or vinegar water with a sponge impaled on a lance.
-Most likely the legionnaire in question took what he had in his canteen, namely Posca.
-This was thus an attempt to refresh the suffering and not a torture usually interpreted in this way.
+When Jesus was hanging on the cross, a soldier (different in the Bible translations) gave him wine mixed with bile, vinegar or vinegar water with a sponge impaled on a lance.
+Most likely, the legionary in question resorted to what he had in his canteen, namely posca.
+This was thus an attempt to refresh the sufferer and not a torture usually interpreted in this way.